 Independent Horror is a big deal to us!
 Horror's grand tapestry channels the cthonic forces underlying all cultures to teach us essential truths about the human condition.
 No other genre does this so well, so we put horror on a pedestal:

-• BIG screen, BIG crowd - Selected films are screened in a grand historic (and haunted) movie palace, with a huge curved 60 ft screen, that holds OVER 350 real horror-loving fans in its comfortable seating (and we nearly SELL OUT those seats every year).
+• BIG screen, BIG crowd - Selected films are screened in two, grand historic (and haunted) movie palaces; the Hollywood Theatre has a huge curved 60 ft screen, that holds OVER 350 real horror-loving fans in its comfortable seating (and we nearly SELL OUT those seats every year), and the Clinton Street Theater, one of the oldest movie theaters in the country, typically sells out.
 We've heard from many filmmakers that they've never seen their film so beautifully projected, on such a big screen, in front of such an engaged audience.
 This is a real theatrical experience with DCP Projection and 5.1 sound.

 • We're not an award factory - All films we select are already at the top of the class, but If you take home one of our few awards, that's because our jury and guest celebrity judges agreed that your film did something PHENOMENAL.
 Our awards are NOT ABOUT US and promoting our festival.
 If you win one, it's because YOUR FILM REALLY EARNED IT!